kuzudb/kuzu-docs/blog/2024-01-llms-graphs-part-2/index.md

 Overall, I think the idea of linking chunks through the entities that they mention is promising and I want to identify three important future work here that can push this approach forward.

-**Important Future Work 2:* The biggest question here is that this approach assumes that the enterprise already has a knowledge graph.
-Although I am strong believer that enterprises should invest in the construction of clean enterprise-level KGs with well defined and consistent vocabularies that can integrate campany-wide structured information, in practice many enterprises do not have readily-available KGs.
+**Important Future Work 2:* This approach assumes that the enterprise already has a knowledge graph.
+Although I am a strong believer that enterprises should invest in the construction of clean enterprise-level KGs with well defined and consistent vocabularies, in practice many enterprises do not have readily-available KGs.
 Therefore the use of this style of KG-enhanced RAG-U approaches rely on tools that can generate KGs.
-This is a never ending quest in academic circles and I'll say more about this [below](xxxx).
+This is a never ending quest in academic circles and I'll say more about this below (see "Important Future Work 5").

-*Important Future Work 3:* The heuristic to extract I mention is only one that can be explored amongst many others.
-There are many other retrieval heuristics one can try.
-For example, one can map the entities in the question to entities in the KG, find shortest paths between them, and retrieve the chunks that mention the entities in these chunks.
+*Important Future Work 3:* The graph heuristic I described above to extract further chunks is only one that can be explored amongst many others.
+For example, one can map the entities in the question to nodes in the KG, find shortest paths between them, and retrieve the chunks that mention the nodes/entities on these paths.
 These variants need to be systematically evaluated to optimize this approach.

 *Important Future Work 4:* Although variants of this approach, such as  the ACL paper I mentioned have a lot of technical depth and rigorous evaluations, this approach so far appears only in blog posts which don't present an in-depth study.
 This approach